Skip to main content

 Expiration of mandate 2024

 Dominique Moorkens began his career within the Alcopa family group as an automobile dealership manager.
 He took over as director in 1981 and in this role he restructured the group, based on the principles of good governance.
-The Alcopa group, of which he was CEO and chairman of the board for very many years, is active in the distribution of two- and four-wheeled vehicles.
-It has turnover exceeding EUR 2 billion, generated in Europe and internationally.
-The group employs more than 2,300 people.
+The Alcopa group, of which he was CEO and chairman of the board for very many years, has evolved from its automotive roots into a diversified holding company that invests in sustainable medium-sized European companies.

-Dominique Moorkens is also a director of Carmeuse, and chairman of the board of Coprem and Connect Group.
-He is involved in numerous organizations dedicated to philanthropy and entrepreneurship; chairman of the Board of Pulse Foundation as well as Mékong Plus.
+Dominique Moorkens is also a director of Carmeuse, and chairman of the board of Coprem.
+He is involved in numerous or-ganizations dedicated to philanthropy and entrepreneurship; chairman of the Board of Mékong Plus.
 He is honorary consul of the Republic of Korea.

 Vincent Bribosia